Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 [How the Ever Given was freed from the Suez Canal: A visual analysis]

-Consumers tend to think of commerce in terms of finished parts or at least in terms of large components, said Frank Kenney, the director of markets at Cleo, a supply-chain integration firm.
+Consumers tend to think of commerce in terms of finished products or at least in terms of large components, said Frank Kenney, the director of markets at Cleo, a supply-chain integration firm.
 But maritime cargo allows it all to travel together on the same ships, keeping prices lower for both producers and, ultimately, consumers.

 “When you stop and think, ‘How do we consume freight from China?’ and the high cost of moving things via airplane,” Kenney said, “you have to come to the conclusion that, ‘Wow, there’s so many things in my house that were sitting in a container on a ship.’”